-Overnight: We stayed at a B&B called La Maison 1833, which was aobsolutely lovely but a little way off the actual route.
-Tracy and Chenél stayed at Hotel de France in Domfront town centre itself when they rode the Veloscenie for us.
+Overnight: We stayed at a B&B called La Maison 1833, which was absolutely lovely but a little way off the actual route.
+Tracy and Chenél stayed at Hotel de France in Domfront town centre itself when they rode the Veloscenie, which crosses with the Francette at Domfront.
 It's highly recommended – review here.
-South-west of Domfront and a worthy detour is La Pouliniere, which has the Backhouse and the Hayloft, two great little cottages for anyone wanting a self-catered base for few days (they only sleep 2 or 3 people, so great for tourers).
+See also La Pouliniere, which has the Bakehouse, a little cottage for anyone wanting a self-catered base for a few days (they only sleep 2 or 3 people, so great for tourers).

 Day 10: Domfront to Pont-d'Ouilly

 Into the heart of the Calvados department in Normandy.
 Our stage report is here.